Discrete flat surfaces and linear Weingarten surfaces in hyperbolic 3-space: Caustics of discrete flat surfaces

 The goal is to show that $\mathcal{F}_{f}$ and $\mathcal{F}_N$ have the same area.
 Since $\mathcal{F}_{f}$ and $\mathcal{F}_N$ are parallel, it is allowable to replace the metric of $\mathbb{R}^{3,1}$ with the standard positive-definite Euclidean metric for $\mathbb{R}^4$ and simply prove that $\mathcal{F}_{f}$ and $\mathcal{F}_N$ have the same area with respect to that metric.
 The advantage of this is that it allows us to use known computational methods involving mixed areas.
 See \cite{BS}, for example, for an explanation of mixed areas.

 Noting that $f \pm N$ lies in the $3$-dimensional light cone of $\mathbb{R}^{3,1}$, i.e. $\langle f+N,f+N \rangle = \langle f-N,f-N \rangle = 0$, we define the lightlike vectors

 (In fact, the normal geodesic at each vertex of $f$ in $\mathbb{H}^3$ is asymptotic to the lines in the light cone determined by $G_1$ and $G_2$.)
 The two concircular sets $\{ (G_1)_p,(G_1)_q,(G_1)_r,(G_1)_s \}$ and $\{ (G_2)_p,(G_2)_q,(G_2)_r,(G_2)_s \}$ have the same real cross ratio, so the two quadrilaterals in $\mathbb{R}^{3,1}$ that they determine are either congruent or dual to each other.
-(In fact, it is generally the second of these two cases that occurs.)
+In fact, they are dual to each other, seen by examining the four distances to intersection points amongst the normal lines in $\mathbb{R}^{3,1}$ extending from $f_p$, $f_q$, $f_r$ and $f_s$ (two of which to one side of $\mathcal{F}_{f}$ are less than $1$, and the other two of which to the opposite side are greater than $1$, see the proof of Lemma \ref{single-caustic-lemma} and also Remark \ref{single-caustic-lemma-but-in-R31}).
 It follows that the mixed area of $G_1$ and $G_2$ is zero \cite{BS}.
 We then have, with ``$A$'' denoting area and ``$MA$'' denoting mixed area,

 Hence $A(f)=A(N)$. \end{proof}

 \begin{remark} The proof of Lemma \ref{single-caustic-lemma} shows that for a vertical edge $\overline{pq}$ (of length $1$) of $D$, the geodesic edge $\overline{f_{p}f_{q}}$, the geodesic through $f_{p}$ in the direction of $N_p$ and the geodesic through $f_{q}$ in the direction of $N_q$ form the boundary of a planar equilateral triangle in $\mathbb{H}^3$.
 In particular, it follows that $f_{p}$, $f_{q}$, $f_{q}^d$ and $f_{p}^d$ are concircular, for any value of $d$.
 One can also show that $f_{p}$, $f_{q}$, $f_{q}^d$ and $f_{p}^d$ are concircular even when $\overline{pq}$ is a horizontal edge in $D$.
 This shows that the quadrilaterals formed by the two points of an edge and the two points of the corresponding edge of a parallel flat surface are always concircular.
 This in turn implies that a quadrilateral of the surface and the corresponding quadrilateral on a parallel surface have a total of eight vertices all lying on a common sphere - forming a cubical object with concircular sides.
 This gives (see \cite{BMS}) a discrete version of a triply orthogonal system, that is, a map from $\mathbb{Z}^3$ or a subdomain of $\mathbb{Z}^3$ to $\mathbb{R}^3$ where all quadrilaterals are concircular. \end{remark}